Lennart Poettering

-Lennart Poettering (born 15 October 1980) is a German software engineer working for Microsoft and the original author of PulseAudio, Avahi and systemd.
+Lennart Poettering (born 15 October 1980) is a German software engineer and the original author of PulseAudio, Avahi and systemd.

 Life and career

 Poettering was born in Guatemala City but grew up in Rio de Janeiro, Brazil, and Hamburg, Germany.
 Poettering worked for Red Hat from 2008 to 2022.
 He then joined Microsoft.
+In 2026, Poettering left Microsoft to cofound Amutable, a company focused on integrity verification for Linux systems.

 Since 2003, Poettering has worked on more than 40 projects, mostly written in C. He is the developer and maintainer of several free software projects which have been widely adopted by Linux distributions, including PulseAudio sound server (2004), Avahi zeroconf implementation (2005), and systemd init system (2010).